As an Amazon Associate I earn from qualifying purchases.

 There is a tale which states that Charles, 2nd Earl Grey was gifted a box of earl grey tea after a member of his crew saved a Chinese mandarin’s son.
 However, this account is disputed because there is no evidence Charles Grey ever went to China.

-It is more likely scenario is that a British envoy brought the tea back from China, eventually being discovered by tea houses which tried to market it.
+A more likely scenario is that a British envoy brought the tea back from China, eventually being discovered by tea houses which then proceeded to market it.

 If you’re looking for a good and relatively inexpensive earl grey tea, we recommend Taylors of Harrogate Earl Grey tea.

 Introduction to Lady Grey

 Lady Grey is a trademarked variety of Earl Grey.
 It came into the scene in the early 1990s as a product of Twinings.
-Although these teas are very similar, Lady Grey is considered to be targeted towards those who find Earl Grey to be too intense for their taste.
+Although these teas are very similar, Lady Grey is considered to be targeted towards those who find Earl Grey to be a bit too intense for their taste.
 It came as a softer variation and quickly became very popular.
-This is why both these teas are constantly a topic of discussion among tea enthusiasts.
+This is why both these teas are a constant topic of discussion among tea enthusiasts.

 Early Grey vs Lady Grey

 As we discuss their origins and back-story, now it is time to compare the two and understand where the disparity lies.

 Earl Grey is prepared from black tea and bergamot.
-This tea’s leaves are generally mild-tasting leaves, which originate from India, China, or Sri Lanka and are often in a cut and sifted form.
+The leaves are generally mild-tasting leaves, which originate from India, China, or Sri Lanka and are often in a cut and sifted form.
 The tea leaves are scented with the bergamot fruit, a plant originating from South-East Asia.
 Nowadays, most commercial bergamot is grown in Italy, but that is a relatively new occurrence in history.

 Most modern earl grey tea is now made with extracted bergamot oil, but in ancient times, these types of teas were usually scented with fresh fruits or flowers and then allowed to dry.

-Lady Grey is made the same way, but also contains dried lemon and orange peel.
+Lady Grey is made the same way, but it also contains dried lemon and orange peel.

 Bergamot has a unique aroma with notes of citrus and flowers.